-For the purpose of providing for the payment of debt service on the Series 2026 Bonds, there shall be levied in each year in which such Series 2026 Bonds shall be outstanding a direct tax on all taxable property located within the General Services District and the Urban Services District, fully sufficient to pay all such debt service falling due prior to the time of collection of the next succeeding tax levy in the following manner: (a) General Services District taxes shall be levied in an amount sufficient to pay that portion of such debt service attributable to the Series 2026 Bonds issued to refund the Refunded Bonds that financed or refinanced capital improvement school projects and capital improvement projects in the General Services District; and (b) the taxes so levied in the Urban Services District shall be levied in an amount sufficient to pay that portion of such debt service attributable to the Series 2026 Bonds issued to refund the Refunded Bonds that financed or refinanced capital improvement projects in the Urban Services District; provided, further, however, that the Metropolitan Government shall be unconditionally and irrevocably obligated to levy and collect ad valorem taxes without limit as to rate or amount on all taxable property within the Metropolitan Government to the full extent necessary to pay all debt service on the Series 2026 Bonds, and the full faith and credit of Metropolitan Government shall be pledged to the payment thereof.
-Said tax shall be assessed, collected, and paid at the time, and in the same manner, as the other taxes of the Metropolitan Government, shall be in addition to all other taxes, and shall be without limitation as to time, rate, or amount; provided, however, the tax may be reduced to the extent of any appropriations to the payment of debt service on the Series 2026 Bonds from other funds, taxes and revenues of the Metropolitan Government.
-Debt service for the Series 2026 Bonds falling due at any time when there shall be insufficient funds on hand from such tax levy for the payment thereof shall be paid from current funds of the Metropolitan Government, but reimbursement therefor may be made from the taxes herein provided when the same shall have been collected.
+For the purpose of providing for the payment of debt service on the Series 2026 Bonds, there shall be levied in each year in which such Series 2026 Bonds shall be outstanding a direct tax on all taxable property located within the General Services District and Urban Services District, fully sufficient to pay all such debt service falling due prior to the time of collection of the next succeeding tax levy in the following manner: (a) General Services District taxes shall be levied in an amount sufficient to pay that portion of such debt service attributable to capital improvement school projects and capital improvement projects located within the General Services District financed by the Series 2026 Bonds; and (b) Urban Services District taxes shall be levied in an amount sufficient to pay that portion of such debt service attributable to capital improvement projects located within the Urban Services District financed by the Series 2026 Bonds.
+Notwithstanding the foregoing, the Metropolitan Government shall be unconditionally and irrevocably obligated to levy and collect ad valorem taxes without limit as to rate or amount on all taxable property within the boundaries of the Metropolitan Government to the full extent necessary to pay all debt service on the Series 2026 Bonds, and the full faith and credit of Metropolitan Government shall be pledged to the payment thereof.
+Said tax shall be assessed, collected, and paid at the time and in the same manner as the other taxes of the Metropolitan Government, shall be in addition to all other taxes and shall be without limitation as to time, rate or amount; provided, however, the tax may be reduced to the extent of any appropriations to the payment of debt service on the Series 2026 Bonds from other funds, taxes and revenues of the Metropolitan Government.
+Principal, premium, if any, and interest, on any of the Series 2026 Bonds, falling due at any time when there shall be insufficient funds on hand from such tax levy for the payment thereof shall be paid from current funds of the Metropolitan Government, and reimbursement therefor may be made from the taxes herein provided when the same shall have been collected.